 Treble: Perfect for my taste or at my age rather.
 There is enough sparkle and air around this region without sounding harsh, piercing nor fatiguing – contrary to the frequency response graph.
 This area just sounds so good with the HE6se V2 without the usual trade-off of being too clinical compared to other high-resolution headphones.

 Now channel balance is totally fine with a few decibels off across the audible frequency range so stereo imaging should still be on point.
 That means you could experience a precise phantom center and a clear idea of where the instruments are in any given arrangement.
 Stage on the other hand is perceived wide, grand even – which is again, most likely attributed to its midrange dip and overall tonality.
 While it has that grandeur presentation, it doesn’t sound extra wide nor tall though – something that the egg-shaped HIFIMAN models do well in this regard.

 Distortion is measured in Percentage (%).
 The test aims to check the difference between the fundamental signal and the harmonic distortion.

-Good results we got here despite the near 1% elevation around the bass region.
+Good results we got here despite the >1% elevation around the bass region.
 This could be a potential problem if you want to apply EQ by boosting the said frequency band to match the bass shelf of the Harman AE/OE target curve.
 PEQ is your friend in this regard especially with Equalizer APO and its ability to set pre-amp gain into a negative value.

 Delay is measured in Milliseconds (ms).
 The test aims to check the amplitude over time across the frequency range.

 Group delay is mostly uneventful with the exception of the spike around 120 Hz, 500 Hz and 14 kHz.
-The spikes around 120 Hz and 500 Hz are actually artifacts from my measurement rig.
+The spikes around 120 Hz and 500 Hz are most likely artifacts from my measurement rig.
 Regardless, these huge drivers are just quick to reach their maximum amplitude over time – planar speed, defined.